Edinburgh-Yes, I ate Haggis

 Someone’s having a bad day

 Edinburgh is a beautiful city.
-It could be a sliver of Ireland that somehow got cut off and sent adrift — which is likely what happened back in the last ice age or something.
+Looks like a sliver of Ireland that somehow got cut off and sent adrift-which is likely what happened back in the last ice age or something.

 Green, hilly, a great combo of old and new, and home to some of the pubbiest pubs in all of Europe.

-The place is wet — I think it’s wet all year.
+And the place is wet — I think it’s wet all year.
 It has that mossy, damp feel that somehow adds to the whole Dark Shadows / Harry Potter vibe.
 And honestly?
 It works.
-After a few thousand years, nobody’s in a hurry to change Edinburgh’s image — and good for them.
+After a few thousand years, nobody’s in a hurry to change Edinburgh’s image- and good for them.

 Poor Elizabeth-she’s lost her head